-Unexpected employee turnover—we’ve all been there.
-It can wreak havoc on your firm, impacting far more than just the recruiting and hiring tasks.
+Turnover can wreak havoc on your firm, impacting far more than just the recruiting and hiring tasks.
 The untimely departure of key team members charged with critical tasks like reconciliation can push you to levels of frustration you rarely reach under normal conditions.

 The good news, however, is that it is possible to build redundancies into your firm and its processes to prepare for the worst case scenario.
 That might include having backup reconciliation services on call to make up for lost staff, or taking a proactive approach.

 Consider the following story about a firm that needed help to get back on track after losing key staff members.

-This San Francisco-based firm had only five people in their operation, and they lost two key staff members— the same day!
+This San Francisco-based investment firm had only five people in their operation, and they lost two key staff members— the same day!
 How’s that for knocking the wind out of your proverbial sails?

-It usually takes at least a month to go through the process of recruiting applicants, with or without a headhunter, and then taking the time required to interview applicants to find the right fit for the job.
+It usually takes at least a month to go through the process of recruiting applicants, with or without a headhunter.
+Then, you must interview applicants to find the right fit for the job.
 This firm didn’t have the kind of time required to recruit properly.
 They had a firm to run.

 They needed accurate reports delivered almost immediately.
 With our team assisting their existing staff, the firm was able to meet important deadlines, keeping their services on-point and their reputation untarnished.

-Let’s face it–although we may all like to believe our employees are in it for the long haul, experience and data suggests that every firm will experience turnover at some point.
-You cannot prevent employees from leaving your firm, but you can have a solid back-up plan to fill in the gaps when needed.
+Let’s face it--although we may all like to believe our employees are in it for the long haul, experience and data suggests that every firm will experience turnover at some point.
+It's painfully evident in the "Great Resignation" era.

 Whether you want to pad your resources without adding full-time employees to the ranks, or you just need to have a smart back-up plan in place, we’re happy to discuss the options available.